iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.0.4/report.md

 > Okay, this app keeps consumers informed and offers a dialect about what to do if you need to do something/anything.
 However, the app has zero allowance for inquiry; no room to question the ongoing situation.
 I don't disregard the media as an institution but its reporter's are sometimes off the beaten path and want to break a story rather than provide valuable information.
 Things will get better, stay vigilant and patient.<br> :date: __2020-04-29 14:26:47__

 > Is this the app to detect the virus?<br> :date: __2020-04-27 02:37:12__

-> This app brings together all the gov websites..
-We'll done..
-But it's COVIDSafe you want.
-That tracks your interaction.
-Real value is knowing the active cases and our exposure..
-I really want to keep safe<br> :date: __2020-04-27 01:21:15__